Dual-Use Solar & Agriculture

 - ASTGU Application Review: In the state of Massachusetts, specific kinds of dual-use systems are known as “Agricultural Solar Tariff Generation Units,” or ASTGUs, and can qualify for financial incentives under the state's SMART solar incentive program.
 CEE and UMass Agricultural Extension staff jointly consult and provide review of draft Pre-Determination Applications for dual-use projects.
 This fulfills the requirement to consult with UMass Extension before submitting an application to the Department of Energy Resources (DOER), seeking a Pre-Determination Letter to qualify for the ASTGU adder.
 To initiate Extension review, contact River Strong (email@example.com, 413-545-8513).
-We will review the application with Agricultural Extension staff, and provide written comments, feedback, and recommendations within 10 business days.
+We will review the application with Agricultural Extension staff, and provide written comments, feedback, and recommendations.
 A summary of projects reviewed from November 2018 through December 2021 is available here.

 - Dual-Use Research: CEE and research partners within UMass Agricultural Extension, the UMass Cranberry Station, the campus’s Department of Resource Economics, and the American Farmland Trust are conducting a project funded by the U.S. Department of Energy to study the economic, social, and agricultural productivity impacts of dual-use solar and agriculture on farms and the state's agricultural economy.
 The research group is partnering with developers and farmers commencing dual-use operations around the state.